njfaria/SolPipLog/README.md

 - sends data to [PVOutput](http://www.pvoutput.org).

+ PVOutput is a free service for sharing and comparing PV output data.

 ## Install
  * copy file **"solpiplog.rules"** to your **"/etc/udev/rules.d/"** directory.
 That way you dont have to excecute it as root